davidw3c/wordpress-sublime-snippets/README.md

 ## How to Install

+### Linux

+1. Open Terminal
+2. CD to `/home/yourusername/.config/sublime-text/Packages/User` - obviously 'yourusername' being replaced with your actual user!
+3. Type `xdg-open .` to open this folder
+4. Copy the files from this repo ending in `.sublime-snippet` into this folder
+5. Restart Sublime

 ### MacOS

 On MacOS - Go to the folder where your Sublime Text Snippets are stored: